SathyaBhat/sathyabh.at/content/weekly-notes-11-2023/index.md

     {{< tweet sathyabhat 1637433722336317440 >}}

-* Diablo 4 early access beta is here!
+* Diablo IV early access beta is here!
 Early access weekend started with huge queues but seemed to get better.
 Saw some interesting gameplay.
 I look forward to trying it out over the weekend.

 Till next week.